Ernest1338/LuaCTF/README.md

 To customize CTF looks/branding - modify the template files in LuaCTF/templates

 To customize CTF challenges - modify the challenges.lua file or put files in the LuaCTF/static directory

+## Note

+This project was put together in a weekend.
+It is full of ugly code / hacks and is very likely not secure.
+Use with caution.